Fortnite-API/py-wrapper/docs/migrating.rst

 Client Parameters
 ~~~~~~~~~~~~~~~~~
 In Version 3, the parameters that can be passed to a client have been given a refresh.
 Let's walk through the changes
 that have been made for both the async and sync clients, what they mean, and how they affect you.

-Although all these parameters are documented on their respective client classes, we're going to reiterate
-and elaborate on them here to help you understand the important changes that have been made.

-Async client
-^^^^^^^^^^^^
+Note that all the
+parameters, except for the ``session`` parameter, are the same on both clients.
+We'll discuss the ``session`` parameter
+separately for both clients.

 .. list-table::
     :header-rows: 1